zikriyeurkmezcengiz/ai-agents-for-beginners/09-metacognition/README.md

 Corrective RAG (Retrieval-Augmented Generation) enhances an AI's ability to retrieve and generate information while correcting any inaccuracies.
 Let's see how Travel Agent can use the Corrective RAG approach to provide more accurate and relevant travel recommendations.

-### Corrective RAG Approach

-The Corrective RAG approach focuses on using RAG techniques to correct errors and improve the accuracy of AI agents.
 This involves:

-- Prompting Technique: Using specific prompts to guide the agent in retrieving relevant information.
+- **Prompting Technique:** Using specific prompts to guide the agent in retrieving relevant information.
-- Tool: Implementing algorithms and mechanisms that enable the agent to evaluate the relevance of the retrieved information and generate accurate responses.
+- **Tool:** Implementing algorithms and mechanisms that enable the agent to evaluate the relevance of the retrieved information and generate accurate responses.
-- Evaluation: Continuously assessing the agent's performance and making adjustments to improve its accuracy and efficiency.
+- **Evaluation:** Continuously assessing the agent's performance and making adjustments to improve its accuracy and efficiency.

-#### Steps for Implementing Corrective RAG in Travel Agent:
+#### Steps for Implementing Corrective RAG in Travel Agent

 1. **Initial User Interaction**
    - Travel Agent gathers initial preferences from the user, such as destination, travel dates, budget, and interests.
    - Example:

      ```python
      preferences = {
          "destination": "Paris",